questdb/questdb.io/blog/2021-06-16-high-cardinality-time-series-data-performance.md

 struggled the most, failing to finish successfully on the largest data set.

-We ran the same benchmarks on a separate system using the AMD Ryzen 3970X, using 4, 6, and 16 workers to see if we could observe any changes in ingestion rates:
+We ran the same benchmarks on a separate system using the AMD Ryzen 3970X, using 4, 6, and 16 threads to see if we could observe any changes in ingestion rates:

 <Screenshot
   alt="High-cardinality time series benchmark results showing QuestDB, ClickHouse, TimescaleDB and InfluxDB when using six workers" height={415}
   src="/img/blog/2021-06-16/maximum-throughput-by-device-scale-6-threads-ryzen.png"
-  title="TSBS results using 6 workers on AMD Ryzen 3970X"
+  title="TSBS results using 6 threads on AMD Ryzen 3970X"
   width={650}
 />